uglifruit3/NASB_ADCS/Readme.md

 	* Arguments: maximum priority level (a number corresponding to the highest priority category of tasks to be listed).
 	* Returns: a list of tasks in the system task queue.
 * SCHEDULE TASK: adds a task to the system task queue.
-	* Arguments: command to be executed (any command other than SCHEDULE TASK can be selected), recurrence interval (time in seconds between recurring executions; passed as 0 for no recurrence), delay until start (time in seconds to delay the task's first execution by).
+	* Arguments: command to be executed (any command other than SCHEDULE TASK can be selected), recurrence interval (time in seconds between recurring executions; passed as 0 for no recurrence), delay until start (time in seconds to delay the task's first execution by), all properly formatted arguments to the command being executed.
 	* Returns: none.
 * END TASK: terminates a specified task by deleting it from the system task queue.
 	* Arguments: the task to be terminated.